Credential / MAT, Multiple Subject / Elementary Education

 To ensure the quality of our program and compliance with California standards, qualified candidates must have a Bachelor’s Degree with at least a 2.5 cumulative undergraduate grade point average.
 If your GPA is below 2.5, you may use an alternate method to calculate your GPA.
 Qualifying GPA is 2.75 if calculated using the last 60 semester units or the last 90 quarter units taken OR if you are a SAGE applicant.
 International coursework will require additional evaluation steps.
 Visit the SJSU Graduate Admissions website for details.

 You should begin to schedule any test (California Basic Skills Test/CBEST or California Subject Examination for Teachers/CSET) as soon as you know you’re going to apply to this program.
 It can take time to prepare, receive your results, and retake if necessary.
 Admissions to this program occur on a semi-rolling basis, so it’s in your best interest to apply as soon as you’re prepared to.
+A complete list of admissions requirements can be found here [pdf].

 While completing our credential program, teaching candidates will complete student teaching, which is a critical and exciting part of the process of becoming a transformative educator.
 Learn more about our student teaching resources and requirements on our Student Teaching webpage and learn about about the assessment process on our CalTPA webpage.